Submit Your Script

 You've got an awesome show.
 We've got an awesome festival.
 It's like a match made in heaven.

-We look simply for shows that are high-quality and written by women.
-We like to have a good mix of genres in each festival – plays, musicals, comedies, dramas, experimental works, and more.
-We also are partial to shows with themes that fit our mission of women’s empowerment.
-But at the end of the day, we want to show the world that women writers produce high-quality work that deserve to be seen on Broadway and stages around the country – so, the number one factor in our decision-making is how well-written your show is.
+We look simply for shows that are high-quality and written by people of marginalized genders.
+We like to have a good mix of genres in each festival - plays, musicals, comedies, dramas, experimental works, and more.
+We also are partial to shows with themes that fit our mission of women in leadership.
+But at the end of the day, we want to show the world that our playwrights produce high-quality work that deserves to be seen on Broadway and stages around the country - so, the number one factor in our decision-making is how well-written your show is.

 Who can apply?

-Any woman-identifying writer, or writing team that is at least 50% women, is eligible to apply.
-So, have a three person team?
-If music and lyrics are both by women, and the book is by a man, you’re good to go.
-If you’re a man with a half-finished work, consider pairing with a woman writer, and we’ll take ya!
-We’re also taking adaptations that are directed or adapted by women, even if they were originally written by men.
+Any writer of a marginalized gender (including cis women, trans women, non-binary and gender non-conforming writers), or writing team that is at least 50% marginalized genders, is eligible to apply.
+We’re also taking adaptations that are directed or adapted by folks of marginalized genders, even if they were originally written by men.
 We only accept full-length shows for the Festival (no short plays), though note that there is a 2-hour run time limit for your performance.

 What kind of shows can apply?